 Satellites in low Earth orbit, or LEO, are the closest devices to Earth.
-They’re only 500 to 1,000 miles above the Earth’s surface, making them ideal for satellite phone and GPS communication.
+They’re only up to 2,000 km above the Earth’s surface, or about one third of the radius of the Earth, making them ideal for satellite phone and GPS communication.
 The relatively small distance means there is a minimal delay between the data leaving the satellite and it reaching its target on Earth — usually about 0.05 seconds.

 It takes a lot of LEO satellites to cover the planet, which is why there are so many of them up there.
 The Iridium Communications Network will consist of 66 satellites total, while the Starlink constellation will include nearly 12,000 satellites once they’ve all launched, though they won’t all be in LEO.

 The International Space Station is also in low Earth orbit.

 Medium Earth orbit, or MEO, satellites are a bit of a middle ground between LEO and GEO orbits, circling the planet at altitudes between 2,000 and 35,786 km.
 These satellites handle high-speed telephone signals and may, in the future, find a place in the military sector as a tool to provide low-latency high-bandwidth internet to military personnel around the globe.

 In spite of a slightly higher signal lag of about 0.1 seconds, depending on the size of the antenna, these MEO satellites can transmit data as quickly as 1.6 gigabits per second.
 For comparison, the fastest readily available commercial internet, not counting Google Fiber cities, is usually around 100 MB/s — less than a tenth of the speed these MEO satellites will be capable of providing.